manon-reusens/text-classification-benchmark/README.md

 # Experimental evaluation of the state-of-the-art in text classification

 ## Structure
+* preprocessing/fasttext_embeddings.py : loads fast text embeddings and generates sentence embeddings for a corpus
+* preprocessing/preprocessor.py : preprocess raw text fields
 * util/dataloader.py :  collect the datasets in their raw format and convert the useful columns to a pandas dataframe
 * util/datasplitter.py : splits a dataset into its train-(val)-test set components
+* data_collection.py :  collect datasets from the web and store them as csv files
 * evaluator.py : fits a model on the train data and evaluates it on the test set
-* fasttext_embeddings.py : loads fast text embeddings and generates sentence embeddings for a corpus
-* huggingface_loading_script.py :  collect datasets from the huggingface hub and store them as csv files
-* preprocessing.py : preprocess raw text fields

 ## Datasets

-Instructions draft : the datasets are collected by running 'data_collection.py'.
-The only exception is FakeNewsNet which needs to be downloaded separately by :
+Instructions for datasets collection :

+1. Run 'data_collection.py'.
+This will download all datasets except FakeNewsNet.
-1) cloning the [FakeNewsNet](https://github.com/KaiDMML/FakeNewsNet) repository in a directory datasets/fake_news/FakeNewsNet
+2. Clone the [FakeNewsNet](https://github.com/KaiDMML/FakeNewsNet) repository in datasets/fake_news/FakeNewsBet
-2) Following the instructions in the readme of the FakeNewsNet repository
+3. Follow the data collection instructions in the readm file of FakeNewsNet

+### Structure of the datasets

 | Dataset | Task |  Classes  | Size |  Split |
 | --- | --- |  --- | --- | --- |